m0kova01/DiscGolfProject/README.md

     Additional styling.
     Adding city search in weather component.
     Letting players choose how many holes they want to play.
-    Turning app into a progressive web app to allow users to download use offline.
+    Turning app into a progressive web app to allow users to download and use offline.

 Recent Updates:
     Clearing highscores now gives visual feedback.